react-cosmos/react-cosmos/docs/README.md

 Here is a common list of packages required to build React with webpack and Babel:

-> @babel/core @babel/preset-env @babel/preset-react babel-loader style-loader css-loader html-webpack-plugin
+> @babel/core @babel/preset-env @babel/preset-react babel-loader style-loader css-loader html-webpack-plugin@4

 And unless you use a framework that does it under the hood, create a `.babelrc` (or similar) config in your project root.